Microplastic Pollution In Tea

 • In September 2019, researchers at McGill University found that a single one of these tea bags releases more than 11 billion microplastic and 3 billion nanoplastic particles when steeped in boiling water.

 • Frequent tea drinkers could be repeatedly dosing themselves with billions of plastic particles, some small enough to potentially infiltrate human cells.
-In addition to these nylon and PET plastic tea bags, the majority of paper tea bags also contain plastic fibers used in the sealant.
-And even paper tea bags contain a troubling chemical called epichlorohydrin that’s added to prevent the bag from breaking.

 • In addition to requesting that tea companies transition to plastic-free packaging, tea lovers should skip single-use tea bags in favor of loose leaf teas brewed in a glass, metal or ceramic strainer.